dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

-The source registry includes separate supplemental entries for DOL/ETA, the Philadelphia Fed, CPI, PPI, the Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, and Advance Monthly Retail Sales.
+The source registry includes separate supplemental entries for DOL/ETA, the Philadelphia Fed, CPI, PPI, the Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, Advance Monthly Retail Sales, and Advance Durable Goods.
 This prevents broad family-level entries from being incorrectly named as the occurrence-specific source for weekly claims, regional Fed surveys, or statistical release documents.
 The
 Federal Reserve G.17 entry also declares plain text as a real archive format.
+The Advance Durable Goods entry binds the Census M3 historical archive and release schedule as separate evidence roles and accepts both HTML and PDF.
 The reusable HTML-release adapter preserves such text as one bounded UTF-8 record, including the exact line count and raw-snapshot lineage.